 To minimise this loading of women with extra labour, it is clear then the first areas to expand the horticultural production should be in Zone 4 and 5 for the cash crops in Zone 2 and 3 have very high labour demands and the women will be hard put to allocate significant resources to horticulture.
 Second, it is not likely there will be other income generating opportunities to compete with horticulture in these areas.
-However, it is important to go under the general rubric of horticulture and to specify that those crops destined for export and for which formal contracts are issued, ie french beans or indian vegetables, are more than likely to get into the male domain for they are usually contracted to be grown and marketed by men.
+However, it is important to go under the general rubric of horticulture and to specify that those crops destined for export, ie french beans or indian vegetables are more than likely to get into the male domain for they are usually contracted to be grown and marketed.
 The horticultural crops which are consumed locally and nationally eg bananas, onions, tomatoes, fruits etc., stay in the women domain for they are not subject to long term contracting.